srinivasa-vasu/yb-multids/README.md

 The application is configured with two datasources:

-- **Read-write datasource:** This datasource is used for all the write operations (create, update, and delete).
+- **Datasource (primary):** This datasource is used for all the write & read operations (create, update, and delete).
-- **Read-only datasource:** This datasource is used for all the read operations.
+- **Datasource (secondary):** This datasource is used for read operations (if needed to aggregate the resultset).

 The `DataSourceConfig` class configures the two datasources.
-The `DataSourceAspect` class is used to route the queries to the appropriate datasource based on the `@ReadOnly` annotation.
+The `MultiDSAggregateAspect` class is used to route the queries to the appropriate datasource based on the `@MultiDSAggregate` annotation.
+The `KVRetryPolicy` is used for retrying transactions in case of transient errors.

 ### Read-Write Datasource Configuration